msarahan/condabug/README.md

 # Steps to reproduce

-Using Miniconda based on Python 3.5, the following commands will succeed:
+The following commands will succeed:

 ```batch
 > conda build .\conda_recipe --py 35